val-town/val-town-docs/src/content/docs/contact-us/security.md

 - Phishing or social engineering attacks
 - Brute force login attempts
 - Bugs on Vals themselves.
 Vals are user-controlled code and are not part of Val Town's product surface
+- Denial of Service or brute force attacks
 - Violating any laws or breaching any agreements in order to discover vulnerabilities